Thieves steal three bikes from Nob Hill bicycle shop

 ALBUQUERQUE, N.M.
-(KRQE) – A Nob Hill business owner is picking up the pieces tonight, after someone broke into his shop.
+(KRQE) – A Nob Hill business owner is picking up the pieces Saturday night after someone broke into his shop.
 As an owner of a small bicycle repair shop, he says any loss hits him hard.

 “Around 7:30, I got a call from the police department, saying that my shop had been broken into,” says Mark Kibler.

-Shattered glass all over the floor of the Fixed and Free Bike Shop was the last thing owner, Mark Kibler, expected to see this morning.
+Shattered glass all over the floor of the Fixed and Free Bike Shop was the last thing owner, Mark Kibler, expected to see Saturday morning.
 That was just the start of it.

 “There were two bikes taken from here, one of them which was a customer’s,” he says.
 On top of stealing three bikes, the thieves for seemingly no reason, vandalized Kibler’s couch.